Lumaraescoder/Ask-commerce/README.md

 Provide a clear overview of pending orders, allowing administrators to update the order status, add notes, and generate invoices.
 This will help maintain an organized and efficient workflow.
 #
 Implement authentication and access control to ensure that only authorized administrators can access the administrative panel.
 Security is crucial for protecting our data and operations.
-#
-Please note that this is just an outline of the features.
-For more detailed information, refer to the project documentation.